Home Compare CFR.SW vs TPR

 Profitability

-On profitability, Compagnie Financière Richemont SA is positioned higher in the group, while Tapestry, Inc. is closer to the middle.
+Compagnie Financière Richemont SA sits in the stronger part of the group on profitability, while Tapestry, Inc. is closer to mid-pack.

 CFR.SW